anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Winners never quit and quitters never win.
+Quote: Treat people as if they were what they ought to be, and you help them to become what they are capable of being.

-By: Vince Lombardi
+By: Johann Wolfgang von Goethe